 A lien is a legal right to claim a security interest in a property provided by the owner of the property to the creditor.
 It is generally used as a guarantee for some sort of legal obligation such as loan repayment.

-In other words, lien ensures that a creditor obtains the right on the property if a borrower fails to meet his legal and/or financial obligations.
+In other words, a lien ensures that a creditor obtains the right to the property if a borrower fails to meet his legal and/or financial obligations.
 The grantor (the owner of the property) is called the lienee while the party that receives the lien is referred to as the lienor or lien holder.

 Types of Liens